With Peter Weber's time as The Bachelor winding down, it's time again to talk about The Bachelor spoilers ... but also this:

-Which Bachelor is the hottest Bachelor of all time!?
+Which Bachelor is the #1 hottest of all time!?

-After all, even if ABC does scour the Earth for eligible gentlemen who are the total package ... not all hunks are created equal.
+After all, even if ABC does scour the Earth for eligible dudes who are the total package ... not all hunks are created equal.

-Colton will be the leading man on The Bachelor's 23nd season on ABC, making him the show's 22nd Bachelor of all time.
+For those keeping score, Peter is the star of The Bachelor's 24th season on ABC, making him the 23rd Bachelor of all time.

 (Brad Womack famously got two cracks at the main event ... and yet didn't get a happily ever, or even close, after either).

-Obviously, not everyone in the Bachelor Nation is totally agreed on who's hot and who's not, since aesthetics are subjective.
+Obviously, not everyone in the Bachelor Nation is totally agreed on who's hot and who's not.
+Such things are subjective.

-Take a look at the ghosts of Bachelors past and see for yourself who's the hottest of the hot and where you think Colton should rank.
+Take a look at the ghosts of Bachelors past and see for yourself who's the hottest of the hot and where you'd rank Pete.